 I recall people throwing the words "impossible," "undecidable," and "halting problem" at me when I was a Ph.D.student in the early 2000's. ...
-I hope 2020 will become the year in which my work, entitled "The Halting Problem and Security's Language Theoretic Approach: Praise and Criticism from a Technical Historian", is published.
+I hope 2020 or 2021 will become the year in which my work, entitled "The Halting Problem and Security's Language Theoretic Approach: Praise and Criticism from a Technical Historian", is published.
 While my article undergoes a second round of peer reviewing (after having been rejected without peer review on two prior occasions) I have video recorded my research findings and placed the two-part video lecture online.

 - R. Crowell and R. Fox.
 Introduction to Knot Theory.
 Boston: Ginn and Co., 1963.

 - C. Strachey.
 An Impossible Program.
 The Computer Journal, Vol. 7, No. 4, p.313, 1965.

 - S. Shapiro.
 Thinking About Mathematics: The Philosophy of Mathematics.
 Oxford University Press, 2000.